Fish New Hampshire and Relax

 Greetings, anglers!
-With 12,000 miles of rivers and streams and 975 lakes and ponds in New Hampshire, you are never far from great fishing.
-It’s worth reflecting that the healthy fisheries we enjoy today are here thanks to careful management that dates back to the watershed year of 1865.
+With 12,000 miles of rivers and streams and 975 lakes and ponds in New Hampshire, you are never far from great fishing – and the relaxation andmagnificent scenery that go with it.

 N.H.
 Fish and Game Department

 N.H.
 Fish and Game — Our Mission

 As the guardian of the state’s fish, wildlife and marine resources, the New Hampshire Fish and Game Department works in partnership with the public to:

 The N.H.
 Fish and Game Department receives Federal Assistance from the US Fish & Wildlife Service, and thus prohibits discrimination on the basis of race, color, national origin, disability, age and sex, pursuant to Title VI of the Civil Rights Act of 1964, Section 504 of the Rehabilitation Act of 1973, Title II of the Americans with Disabilities Act of 1990, Title IX of the Education Amendments of 1972, and the Age Discrimination Act of 1975.
 If you believe you have been discriminated against in any program, activity or service, please contact or write the US Fish & Wildlife Service, Division of Wildlife and Sport Fish Restoration, 4001 N. Fairfax Drive, Mail Stop: WSFR – 4020, Arlington, Virginia 22203, Attention: Civil Rights Coordinator for Public Programs.